 Mutations in the BRCA1 and BRCA2 genes are most commonly associated with ovarian cancer, as many as 15 per cent of women diagnosed carry a mutation in one of these genes.

 A BRCA1 or BRCA2 mutation significantly increases an individual's lifetime risk of developing both ovarian and breast cancer.
-The lifetime risk of developing ovarian cancer in the general population is 2 per cent; this increases to between 15 and 45 per cent in individuals who carry a mutation in either of the BRCA1 or BRCA2 gene.
+The lifetime risk of developing ovarian cancer in the general population is two per cent.
+This increases to between 15 and 45 per cent in individuals who carry a mutation in either of the BRCA1 or BRCA2 gene.

 A proportion of familial cases are currently unexplained but may be due to polygenic inheritance (cumulative effect of a number of genes).